wp-plugins/employee-spotlight/readme.txt

 * You should have access to the server where WordPress is installed.
 If you don't, see your system administrator.
 * Copy the plugin zip file up to your server and unzip it somewhere on the file system.
-* Copy the "empslight-com" folder into the /wp-content/plugins directory of your WordPress installation.
+* Copy the "employee-spotlight" folder into the /wp-content/plugins directory of your WordPress installation.
 * Login to your website and go to the Plugins section of your admin panel.
 * Look for "Employee Spotlight" and click Activate.